vindar/ILI9341_T4/README.md

 To set the screen orientation, use the method `setRotation()`:
 ```
-tft.setRotation(0); // use the most efficient orientation 0 (portrait mode 240x320)
+tft.setRotation(0); // use orientation 0 (portrait mode 240x320)
 ```

 #### (c) Setting up buffering mode

-For using double buffering, we must register the internal framebuffer previously created like so:
+To activate double buffering, we must register the internal framebuffer previously created like so:
 ```
 tft.setFramebuffer(fb_internal); // registers the internal framebuffer
 ```
 The method can be called again to change the buffering mode on the fly.
-Call the method without parameter to remove the current internal framebuffer and fall back to the (inefficient) direct upload mode.
+Calling this method without parameter removes the current internal framebuffer (and the drivers switches to the inefficient direct upload mode).

 #### (d) Setting up differential redraws